Niederb/bundesrat/README.md

 ### Ideas

 - In which year were the most members active?
-- In which month are their birthdays?
+- Most elections in one year
+- Who had which department?
+Is there data for that?